-Gas is likely to be delivered to Europe alone and not Ukraine, since Moscow and Kiev have still not agreed a price for the gas, which has been subsidised since Soviet times.
+When it resumes, gas is likely to be delivered to Europe alone and not Ukraine, as Moscow and Kiev have still not agreed on price.

-The nine-day crisis has left hundreds of thousands of people in the Balkans without gas, forced factories to shut down and disrupted deliveries as far west as France and Germany.
+The nine-day crisis has left hundreds of thousands of people in the Balkans without gas.

 Turkey and Serbia, also hit hard by the gas dispute, were receiving extra shipments from Iran and Hungary.